thunderrabbit/barefoot_rob/content/blog/2024/07/19orange-juice-kidding-me.md

 reached the back edge of the desk and cascaded to the floor.
-I've got a layer of interlocking rubber tiles to protect the floor from bumps and dents, but they certainly didn't stop mikan juice from reaching the actually flooring below them.
+I've got a layer of interlocking rubber tiles to protect the floor from bumps and dents, but they certainly didn't stop mikan juice from reaching the actual flooring below them.

-Fortunately, the tiles which are literally pinned down by my desk didn't get flooded, so it was pretty easy to clean all the ones with mikan juice below them.
+Fortunately, the rubber floor tiles which are literally pinned down by my desk didn't get flooded, so it was pretty easy to clean all the ones with mikan juice below them.

 In the cleanup process, I moved my personal computer to the right hand side